 Commodities: Yes, Papa John's took a hit

 Last week's commodities trading was a mixed bag of good and bad news, with minor wins for pizza operators on cheese and natural gas prices.
-But, in trading on Wall Street, it was all about the fallout from Papa John's CEO John Schnatter's comments about the NFL, which could make the brand's negative Q3 domestic sales numbers even worse in Q4.
+But, in trading on Wall Street, it was all about the fallout from Papa John's CEO John Schnatter's comments about the NFL’s effects on the brand’s Q3 performance, which could ultimately end up making the fourth quarter performance worse.

 After a week above $1.75, the average price for cheese on Friday fell to $1.72.
 This commodity has remained fairly steady in the $1.70-plus range for the past month.

 Wheat was mixed, from 17 3/4 cents lower to 22 1/2 cents higher in trading last week.
 Weekly export sales and shipments for wheat totaled 12.8 and 13.9 mb, respectively.
 Both numbers are below the previous year and may be viewed as neutral to bearish for wheat, according to the USDA news service.